 About the app

 In this workaround, we’re going to use the macOS High Sierra Patcher app from the dosdude1.com.
-This app is intended for those with unsupported Macs and Hackintosh users, but any Mac user can use the app to be able to download the complete macOS Mojave installer file from Apple servers.
+This app is intended for those with unsupported Macs and Hackintosh users, but any Mac user can use the app to be able to download the complete macOS Mojave installer file from Apple server.
 For our purposes in this particular walkthrough, we will use the app only to download the complete installer file.

 Note!
 This method relies on a third party app from an unverified third party source.
 If you are not comfortable with using unvetted and unverified software, do not follow this process.